-Can we work hard at padel and preserve themselves?
-Can injuries be avoided when practicing padel ?
-If the "bobos are part of the life of a high level athlete", You will see that we can nevertheless avoid them or at least mitigate them if we manage to know well / prepare his body.
+Can you work hard at padel and preserve yourself?
+Can you avoid injuries when playing padel regularly?
+If the “bobos are part of the life of a high level athlete", You will see that we can nevertheless avoid them or at least mitigate them if we manage to know well / prepare his body.

 Are injuries sometimes preventable?
 Jean-Luc Charrier, Professor of biomechanics (Knowledge of movement) at the Toulouse Institute of Osteopathy (ITO) and osteopath, among others for the French Open of Padel and the Intercontinental Cup of Padel returns to these subjects often discussed between high level players.

-Padel Magazine : “Before getting to the heart of the matter, are you a practitioner of padel ? "
+Padel Magazine : “Before we get to the heart of the matter, are you a padel player?”

-Jean-Luc Charrier: “I played at padel at the Hers club and in particular with Laurent Combes, the former coach of the France team of padel in the years 2005/2010.
+Jean-Luc Charrier: “I played padel at the Hers club and in particular with Laurent Combes, the former coach of the French padel team in the years 2005/2010.

-So I took care of the women's team of padel about ten years ago.
+So I took care of the women's padel team about ten years ago.

-Meeting Claude Baigts allowed me to embark on padel with Laurent.
-Since then, I have been near or far in the padel.
+Meeting Claude Baigts allowed me to get into padel with Laurent.
+Since then, I have been involved in padel, more or less.

-I returned to work in the padel since the French Open of padel on the Place du Capitole in Toulouse.
-And here I am in Morocco in Dakhla, at the Intercontinental Cup of padel where we try to cure sores. ”
+I have resumed work in padel since the French Open of padel on the Place du Capitole in Toulouse.
+And here I am in Morocco in Dakhla, at the Intercontinental Cup of padel where we try to treat the injuries.”

 PM: "Why do players come to you in general?"

-JLC: “In general, the players complain of lower back pain.
-But also pain in the shoulders, ankles, hips, neck even sometimes.
+JLC: “In general, players complain of lower back pain.
+But also pain in the shoulders, ankles, hips, and sometimes even the neck.
 These are most often pains generated by over-stressing the joints, a consequence of the sport itself, since it is a racket sport.
-You can also play on a relatively hard surface, even if at padel we play on grass.
+We also play on a relatively hard surface, even if in padel we play on grass.

-The specificity of padel is that the players have more joint problems than sheer muscle pain like straining, contractures, tears. ”
+The specificity of padel is that players have more joint problems than pure muscular pain such as strains, contractures, tears.”

 PM: "What to do to prevent these pains?"

-JLC: “It's always complicated.
-These players on these competitions like the French Open of padel or the Intercontinental Cup of padel can be considered high level athletes.
-And the problem is that they do not always have the appropriate medical follow-up.
-Assessment: At one point, it gives way.
+JLC: “It’s always complicated.
+These players in these competitions like the French Padel Open or the Intercontinental Padel Cup can be considered high-level athletes.
+And the problem is that they don’t always have the appropriate medical follow-up.
+Conclusion: At some point, it gives way.

 In the high level: There are no miracles.
 We need regular support.
 It is a cost, but if we want to last and hope to evolve, we must put the package on this necessary and essential medical support to prevent a large number of potential injuries.